Learning Objects for Constructors

 The website charges a uniform price per second for all songs, except for special offers.
 We define two constructors, one that specifies a price for special offers and another that uses a default price for ordinary songs.

-• The value of the static constant DEFAULT_PRICE is set as soon as the class is loaded and is displayed in the Constant area.
+DEFAULT_PRICEis set as soon as the class is loaded and is displayed in the Constant area. - The variable

-• The constructor returns a reference to the object, which is stored in the variable song1.
+computePriceis called; it returns a value which stored in the fieldprice. - The constructor returns a reference to the object, which is stored in the variable

 Song() {